aclark4life/resume-2020/alex-clark-resume.rst

 About
 -----

     Alex Clark is **President of ACLARK.NET, LLC**.
-He is from Baltimore, Maryland, USA and now lives in Bethesda, Maryland.
+He is from Baltimore, Maryland, USA and lives in Bethesda, Maryland, USA.
 He has a **Bachelor of Science in Computer Science** from Loyola University in Maryland and has worked as a **Network Engineer, Software Engineer, Systems Administrator** and **Technical Team Leader** since May, 1998.
 He is also the **President of DC Python**, a non-profit organization he co-founded to promote and support the use of Python software in DC.

 |